 Mohair varies in fibre diameter depending on age and size of the animal and so has a wide range of applications in textiles.
 Kid mohair is the finest (20 to 28um) and is used in suiting and knitwear.
 Mid range mohair referred to as Young Goat (28 to 32um) is used for hand knitting yarns and general apparels including coating and outer knitwear.
 Adult mohair (32um and up) is more appropriate for rugs, blankets and upholstery including velours or velvets.

-Mohair Australia Ltd is comprised of individual members making up the Australian organisation divided into Regions, Divisions (States).
+Mohair Australia Ltd is company limited by Guarantee comprised of individual members making up the Australian organisation divided into Regions within states and Divisions (States).
 The national organisation is headed by a board of 5 which are elected biennially.
 The president is elected from the Board following the Annual General Meeting in an election year.

 Since the company has a much reduced membership, most states function without the Regional organisation level.
 Western Australia, South Australia, Tasmania and Queensland operate this way.
 Victoria and New South Wales retain Regional organisations.
 Regions elect a president and committee including a representative to go to Division meetings.
 Divisions may enlarge their membership with popularly elected positions.